bgu-frontend/hw3_2024/README.md

 5. Copy a `.env` file into the `backend` and 'frontend' dir.
 6. `node index.js` from the `backend` dir (configured to default port 3001).
 7. `npm run build && npm run start` from the `frontend` dir  (configured to default port 3000).
 The build/start enables static server-side generation.
-8. run your tests: `npx playwright test`, and check they all pass.
+8. run your tests from the frontend dir: `npx playwright test`, and check they all pass.
 9. Run tests based on 'test requirements hw3'.